Halloween is right around the corner — will your family be participating? And just for fun, or will you use Halloween as a ministry opportunity?

 And another thing: Do NOT give out tracts instead of candy but in addition to it.
 For kids, Halloween is allllll about the candy.
 Do not be THAT stingy person.
 Make the tract a bonus — give out candy too.
 And be generous.
 We are Christians, after all.
 Remember, the world is watching.

 4. Teach Your Children About the Darkness

 Of course, as Christian parents, we DO need to talk to our own children about the less pretty parts of Christianity, such as the devil, demons, spiritual warfare, sin and all that at some point, and Halloween is the perfect time to do it.

 You can vary the topics and depth of your conversations based on your children’s ages, but whether your children are young or nearly grown, there are plenty of things you could talk about.

 With younger children, you might simply share how the ghosts and goblins they see aren’t real (they’re just costumes), but that there are bad things out there in the world.
 Superheros might not be real, but witches actually are – and they’re not like what you might think.
 (They’re not green and they don’t wear black, pointy hats)

-If your children are older and you’re feeling brave, however, you can actually take your children to something called a Hell House.
-The Christian alternative to haunted houses, Hell Houses portray gruesome and graphic scenes and situations in an attempt to share the real evils of the world and to bring people to Christ.
+If your children are older and you’re feeling brave, however, you can actually take your children to something called a Judgement House.
+The Christian alternative to haunted houses, Judgment Houses portray gruesome and graphic scenes and situations in an attempt to share the real evils of the world and to bring people to Christ.